 Love Makes You Evil: In the manga.
 It is hinted several times that the main reason behind Eonia's coup'd etat was his love for the Moon Goddess Shatyarn.
 Averted in the game, where Eonia's motivation is to make the Empire an utopia using Lost Technology

 New Era Speech: Eonia Transbaal broadcasts one of these after executing a coup'd etat in the beginning of the first game.
+Tact can respond fiercely against it, carefully consider all sides, or even agree with Eonia (which of course, carries a penalty to the girls' Relationship Values).

 Non-Lethal K.O.: If any one of the Angels gets shot down in battle, she automatically withdraws back to the hangar so her Emblem Frame can be fixed.
 But after the battle she scolds you for your subpar orders.
 The Transbaal Navy ships also automatically retreat when "destroyed".

-The Power of Love (An important concept since the Emblem Frames are powered by the emotions and state of mind of their pilot.
-Whoever is Takuto's girlfriend is essentially an unstoppable killing machine, even the medic Vanilla.)
+The Power of Love: An important concept since the Emblem Frames are powered by the emotions and state of mind of their pilot.
+Whoever is Takuto's girlfriend is essentially an unstoppable killing machine, even the medic Vanilla.

-In the original game Takuto can choose to dump the girl (if it's Milfeulle, Ranpha, or Vanilla, or if it's Mint or Forte, make such a horrendously bad choice that he's the one who gets dumped).
+In the original game Tact can choose to dump the girl (if it's Milfeulle, Ranpha, or Vanilla, or if it's Mint or Forte, make such a horrendously bad choice that he's the one who gets dumped).
 This makes her absolutely worthless in the final 2 battles and makes those two battles A LOT harder.
 On the other hand, since the Chitose path in Moonlit Lovers assumes you did this in the original game, it could be argued this choice makes the Power of Love possible for Chitose.

 InvokedTrope by Tact in the first Galaxy Angel II videogame.
 Tact gives Kazuya and Kazuya's chosen date a free pass to a normally-pricey luxury health resort/beach spa precisely because he's learned from firsthand experience how powerful an Angel in love is, so he has an ulterior motive (as well as the caring motive) to give Kazuya a pass that can help him and his chosen Angel become closer.